JunnKyuu/ToMyongJi-iOS/fastlane/README.md

 [bundle exec] fastlane ios beta
 ```

-Deploy a new version to the TestFlight
+Deploy a new version to TestFlight

 ### ios release